Artie Diamond: Later life

-Later that year, Diamond and some friends decided to rob a armoured truck.
-Diamond was sentenced to 7.5-15 years and spent time in Clinton Correctional Facility in New York for shooting a guard during the robbery.
+Later that year, Diamond and some friends decided to rob an armoured truck.
+Diamond was sentenced to 7.5–15 years and spent time in Clinton Correctional Facility in New York for shooting a guard during the robbery.
 His first day in Clinton, he beat up all the boss heads including one fight where he bit off another inmate's ear.
 He got a month in solitary confinement for biting another inmate's ear.

 After almost 8 years, Diamond was paroled and got a job as assistant trainer for conditioning for Jose Torres.
 However, Diamond got in trouble again for planning a payroll robbery.
 Diamond was sent to Green Haven prison where he was jumped by four inmates and was unconscious for several days.
 After his release, he got a job as head of security for a night club.

 Death

 Diamond and his boss were shot by a stranger.
 He died aged 46 at Bellevue Hospital in New York City.
-Predeceased by his first wife, Artie was survived by his second wife and a daughter.
+Predeceased by his first wife Catherine, Artie was survived by his second wife and a daughter, Debbie.

 Diamond was featured in Inside Sports in February 1982 in a 5-page article titled "Artie Diamond: The Toughest SOB Who Ever Lived".